CS126SP20/final-project-ylim31/DEVELOPMENT.md

                 button, the projectile disappears/resets.
 How do I fix this?
    - Go to office hour.
    - Also fixed the error where the player and alien wave leaves its own object behind.
  - **4/28/20** Create pointer projectile.
 Now I can delete the projectile and prevent memory leaks
+ - **4/29/20** Resize the projectile to be smaller.
+   - Alien can shoot projectile.
+   - Now work on the graphic.
+Find a sprite library.
 ---